Holland Park West

 Residential development activity is lower than average in Holland Park West according to AreaSearch's national comparison of local real estate markets

-Compared to Greater Brisbane, Holland Park West has significantly less development activity, at 55.0% below the regional average per person.
-The scarcity of new homes typically strengthens demand and prices for existing properties.
-New development consists of 85.0% detached dwellings and 15.0% townhouses or apartments, maintaining the area's suburban identity with a concentration of family homes.
-There are approximately 363 people per dwelling approval in Holland Park West, reflecting an established area.
-Future projections indicate that by 2041, the location will add 158 residents.
+This financial year has seen $5.6 million in commercial approvals, reflecting limited commercial development activity compared to residential.
+Compared to Greater Brisbane, Holland Park West has significantly less development activity, with 55.0% below the regional average per person.
+This scarcity of new properties can strengthen demand and prices for existing properties.
+The area's new developments consist of 85.0% detached dwellings and 15.0% townhouses or apartments, maintaining its suburban identity with a concentration of family homes.
+As of now, there are approximately 363 people per dwelling approval in the location, reflecting an established area.

 Frequently Asked Questions - Development